 When they don’t work, you need treatment to stay healthy.
 Sometimes that means getting a kidney transplant.

 If someone you know or love needs a kidney, you might have thought about giving them one of yours.
 Here are answers to common questions about this big decision.

 You can donate a kidney to a family member or friend who needs one.
 You can also give it to someone you don't know.
 Doctors call this a “nondirected” donation, in which case you might decide to meet the person you donate to, or choose to stay anonymous.
 Either way, doctors will give your kidney to the person who needs it most and is the best match.

 Am I Healthy Enough to Donate a Kidney?

 Your doctor will do some tests to find out for sure.
-He’ll check your blood and urine, and he may do an ultrasound or take X-rays of your kidneys.
+They’ll check your blood and urine, and may also do an ultrasound or take X-rays of your kidneys.
 You may not be able to donate if you have medical issues like diabetes or high blood pressure.

 You don't usually have to change your routine or even your diet to get ready for surgery.